-Dogs are scavengers by nature and extremely inquisitive, so eating things that they shouldn’t is a frequent occurrence!
+Dogs are scavengers by nature, and extremely inquisitive, so eating things that they shouldn’t is a frequent occurrence!
 But what if your dog has eaten cat feces?
-And what if your dog ate cat poop as well as the kitty litter?
+What if your dog ate cat poop as well as the kitty litter?
 Unfortunately, this is a very unpleasant habit but also a common one.

 Is It Bad If A Dog Eats Cat Poop?

-Cat feces, like all types of poop, can harbor bacteria, viruses, and parasites – including worms and toxoplasmosis.
+Cat feces, like all types of poop, can harbor bacteria, viruses, and parasites.
+This includes worms and toxoplasmosis.
 Some of these things are unlikely to be harmful or contagious to dogs, whereas others could go on to cause issues.
 Without knowing the cat’s health status, it is hard to know for sure whether the feces your dog ate are likely to cause any illness or not.

 My Dog Just Ate Cat Poop.
 What Now?

 If Fido just started digging through the litter box, you are likely wondering what you should do next.
 While the amount that was eaten will matter, as well as if your cat is an indoor or outdoor cat, there are a few universal steps you can take to protect your pup.

 Try and remove your dog from the area so that he can’t eat any more feces.
 If you’re on a walk, tempt your dog away with a treat.
 If it’s your cat’s litter tray, you may want to move Fido to another room whilst you clear up.

 Step 2: Avoid Licking Contact